1450slx/kapptie-robticks/README.md

 Team Name: FF123
 Robot Name: TT96
-Robot Purpose Statement: Mobile ramp car wi
+Robot Purpose Statement: rectangular bot with a rotatable arm that will be able to pick items up and move them

 ![blueprint](blob:chrome-untrusted://media-app/1ffe5737-57d3-4f81-a426-0a8391de0919)